Experience-Monks/nyg-jam3/templates/README.md

 Review the link in: #environments

+#### Release environment

+Merge to the `release` branch will trigger a deploy to the Release/UAT environment.

+Review the link in: #environments

 #### Production environment

 Merge to the `master` branch will trigger a deploy to the master environment.